-- · Establishing non-registered or registered policies - · Pre-authorized payment agreement (PPA) - Scheduled periodic income payment - Exchanges between investment funds unless you have been in the investment fund for less than the applicable period (for more information, see Short-term trading) - We reserve the right to charge fees for additional services from time to time and to change the amount or the nature of the fees and expenses paid by you at any time.
+- Establishing non-registered or registered policies - Pre-authorized payment agreement (PPA) - Scheduled periodic income payment - Switches between investment funds unless you have been in the investment fund for less than the applicable period.
+For more information, see Short-term trading fee below, and Short-term trading.)

+We reserve the right to charge fees for additional services from time to time and to change the amount or the nature of the fees and expenses paid by you at any time.